jackmoore/autosize/readme.md

 ## Changelog

+### v1.17.7 - 2013/9/3
+* Reverted to an earlier fix for a Chrome issue.
+Too many issues with using setSelectionRange.

 ### v1.17.6 - 2013/8/24
 * Fixed a potential issue introduced in 1.17.4 that causes an 'NS_ERROR_FAILURE' error in Firefox.